-1:14 I DID NOT BAPTIZE - Naturally, Paul did not approach his work in Corinth with the intention of baptizing as few people as possible.
+1:14 I baptize none of you - Naturally, Paul did not approach his work in Corinth with the intention of baptizing as few people as possible.
 However, in retrospect he is grateful to God for his providence in not letting him baptize more families than he did.
 As Bengel comments: "The Providence of God reigns often in events, of which the reason is afterwards discovered."
 (CC p.
 48)